mosesfuego/YES_NO-ALL/README.md

 README YES/NO CLASSIFICATION
 This folder contains 3 scripts and one folder.
-MUST BE RUN IN GIVEN ORDER
+MUST BE RUN IN GIVEN ORDER ( May need to delete DS Store on Mac, run in cmd : find . -name ".DS_Store" -delete )

 	0. Clean.py
 	⁃	Folder that cleans and slices up audio data files in the folders in wav.
 	⁃	See source https://github.com/seth814/Audio-Classification/blob/master/clean.py